-Our members from equity-seeking groups have always challenged the union to address complex issues, to develop alternative ways of being effective, and to reach out to those members who, in the past, have been on the margins of union activity.
+PSAC women have always challenged the union to address complex issues, to develop alternative ways of being effective, and to reach out to those members who, in the past, have been on the margins of union activity.
 Through their effort and determination, we are building an inclusive union solidly based in principles of justice and equality.